jacob187/fake-news-detector/README.md

 To create the training dataset using the Jupyter notebook `preprocess.ipynb`, follow these steps:

 1. Click on the `20240315-preprocess-data.ipynb` file to open it.
-2. Run the notebook cell by cell to execute the code and preprocess the data.
+2. Run the notebook cell by cell to execute the code and pre-process the data.

 Note: Make sure to have the necessary dependencies installed before running the notebooks.
 Refer to the "Installation" section in the README for more information.